Skip to main content

 Besides the interaction with Hathor blockchain, such type of transaction requires also off-chain communication between Alice and Bob.
 Thus, they establish a communication channel of their choice.
 Let's say they chose to exchange messages in a private conversation on Telegram.

-With their wallets, one of them will create a first partial transaction that will be shared with, and updated by the other until we have a transaction with all inputs and outputs.
+With their wallet applications, one of them will create a first partial transaction that will be shared with, and updated by the other until we have a transaction with all inputs and outputs.

 Once Alice and Bob review and agree that the transaction perfectly matches their previous agreement, they will sign the transaction, and anyone may push it to Hathor Network.